bertbaron/bertbaron.github.io/_posts/2022-03-26-homeassistant-graylog.markdown

 ## What is Graylog and why I installed it

-Graylog is a log management system.
+Graylog is a log management system using Elastic Search.
 It can collect logs from all kinds of sources and makes them easy searchable.
-It's backed by Elasticsearch.
 In my case I was a bit bugged by the fact that I kept searching for the different logs of components in Home Assistant and then searching in those logs for the messages of interest.
-With Graylog I have all logs at a single place and I can easily and quickly search and filter the logs.
-And I can correlate logs from different sources, for example to see the zigbee2mqtt event preceding my node-red debug message.
+With Graylog I have all logs at a single place and I can easily and quickly search and filter the log.
+And correlate logs from different sources, for example to see the zigbee2mqtt event preceding my node-red debug message.
 And its all amazingly fast, even for queries way back in time or with a lot of results.

-By sending the logs directly from the Docker daemon trough GELF (Graylog Extended Log Format) we can benefit form extra metadata fields.
-In particular the container name is very useful for filtering HA logs.
+By sending the logs directly from the Docker daemon trough GELF (Graylog Extended Log Format) we can benefit form extra metadata fields, In particular the container name is very useful for filtering HA logs.

 ## Reasons not to use Graylog for HA logs

 Graylog requires quite some resources.
 In my case installed it in a Proxmox LXC container and I had to assign it 3GB of memory to let it run without issues.
-If you host your HA on a Raspberry Pi then adding Graylog to it may be a bit too much.
+If you host your HA on a Raspberry Pi then adding Graylog to it may be a bit too much (and Elastic Search on a SD-card is probably also not a good idea).

-Another issue is that your [HA will become unsupported](https://www.home-assistant.io/more-info/unsupported/docker_configuration) because we need to alter the docker configuration.
-I can imagine that changing the log driver could be an issue for older docker engines because the logs wouldn't be readable anymore by `docker logs`, but nowadays that's not a problem anymore.
-As such the logs are still available in the usual way in HA while also being send to Graylog.

-If anyone can point me at potential issues then please do so.
-Otherwise I hope HA will support custom log configuration in the future.
-Maybe Graylog could be simply offered as an add-on, rendering most of this post obsolete.

 ## Prerequisites

 1. A place to host Graylog
-1. A docker based HA installation (but not Home Assistant Operating System)
+1. A Docker based HA installation
-1. Write access to the docker configuration in HA (preferably using ssh or something, not from a HA terminal add on)
+1. Write access to the Docker configuration in HA (preferably using ssh or something, not from a HA terminal add on) or willing to install a 3rd party add-on.

-I don't know if it is possible to configure GELF logging on a Home Assistant Operating System installation.
-It might be challenging at least and unless you are an experienced user you probably shouldn't try.

 ## Installing Graylog